 As we all get used to our life under quarantine, there’s a certain appeal to the thought of growing our own food.
 But for those of us without outdoor space (or the will to use it), there is actually a lot that can be done right from your windowsill.
 And in many cases, you don’t even need dirt — you just need a few kitchen scraps to get started.

-Yes, you can regrow everything from avocados and potatoes to full-scale apple trees from scraps, but, to be a bit more optimistic of the time frame of this quarantine, we're only including items that take days and weeks to sprout back up — rather than months.
+Yes, you can regrow everything from avocados and potatoes to full-scale apple trees from scraps, but, to be a bit more optimistic, we're only including items that take days and weeks to sprout back up — rather than months.
 This is the guide for those with little patience and absolutely no green thumb.

 But before you get started, one thing to consider: If you can, try to stick to organic or farmers market items since those have a lower chance of being treated with pesticides that might hinder growth (often sprays to stop items from sprouting in a long grocery store wait).
 Beyond that, just have a bit of patience and you can soon start celebrating small victories with growing your own food.